icza/srtgears/README.md

 The web interface is a Google App Engine project, implemented using the Go Appengine SDK.
 The server side of the web interface uses the srtgears engine (see below).

+The `web` folder is the root of the App Engine project.

 ### 3. Srtgears engine: a Go package

 And last (but not least) a Go package for developers.
 The engine was designed to be independent from the command line and web interfaces, its API is clear, well documented and easy-to-use.